irods/irods_docs/docs/system_overview/configuration.md

     // This can be a string of any length, excluding the use of hyphens, for historical purposes.
     // This must be the same across all iRODS servers in a Zone.
     "zone_key": "TEMPORARY_ZONE_KEY",

+    // (Optional)
+    // Hash scheme to use when comparing signed zone keys.
+The hash scheme must match on both sides of the
+    // server-to-server authentication.
+The hash scheme defined for a federation stanza does not need to match the hash
+    // scheme of the local zone.
+Valid values are "md5" and "sha256".
+Default is "md5".
+All servers before 5.1.0 use
+    // md5.
+    "zone_key_signing_hash_scheme": "md5",

     // The name of the Zone in which the server participates.
     // This must be the same across all iRODS servers in a Zone.